-The Bats in Churches partnership project has been successful in its application to Heritage Lottery Fund (HLF) for a grant of £3.8 million.
+The Bats in Churches partnership project has recently been successful in its application to Heritage Lottery Fund (HLF) for a grant of £3.8 million.
 Securing this funding means that we can now deliver the Bats in Churches project over the next five years, bringing together wildlife, heritage conservation and church communities to save bats and protect churches so that future generations can enjoy and benefit from both.

 This ground-breaking project is being led by Natural England with the Church of England, Historic England, Churches Conservation Trust and Bats Conservation Trust as partners.